IVRL/Cluster/RunAI/README.md

       - name: CLUSTER_USER_ID
         value: "123456" # set this
       - name: CLUSTER_GROUP_NAME
-        value: "CVLAB-unit"
+        value: "IVRL-unit"
       - name: CLUSTER_GROUP_ID
         value: "11166"
 ```

 In my base containers, these variables are used to setup the user account with the following [script](./images/lab-base/setup_steps/10_cluster_user.sh) when the container start up.

-The images which have this feature so far are:
+The images which have this feature so far are (From CVLab):

 * `ic-registry.epfl.ch/cvlab/lis/lab-base:cpu`
 * `ic-registry.epfl.ch/cvlab/lis/lab-pytorch-extra:py38src`